 - Medication-Assisted Treatment (MAT): MAT helps patients recover from a substance use disorder through the use of medicine.
 They will help with withdrawal symptoms and help rebalance the body’s chemistry.

-- Outpatient Programs: Harmony Ridge offers PHPs, IOPs, and OPs depending on a patient’s severity.
+- Outpatient Programs: Harmony Ridge offers PHPs and IOPs depending on a patient’s severity.
 Each offers different benefits depending on a person’s lifestyle.

 - Therapy: Therapy is a crucial part of recovery.
 We provide individual and family therapy.
 Also, we offer popular forms of therapy like cognitive-behavioral therapy, dialectical behavior therapy, motivational enhancement therapy, psychodynamic therapy, and trauma recovery.
 Additionally, we provide patients with alternative therapy options (ie: art therapy and holistic therapy).